-Anselm provides 1 commercial license of LS-DYNA without HPC support now.
+We provide 1 commercial license of LS-DYNA without HPC support, now.

-#!/bin/bash #PBS -l nodes=1:ppn=16 #PBS -q qprod #PBS -N $USER-LSDYNA-Project #PBS -A XX-YY-ZZ #!
-Mail to user when job terminate or abort #PBS -m ae #!change the working directory (default is home directory) #cd <working directory> (working directory must exists) WORK_DIR="/scratch/$USER/work" cd $WORK_DIR echo Running on host `hostname` echo Time is `date` echo Directory is `pwd` module load lsdyna /apps/engineering/lsdyna/lsdyna700s i=input.k
+#!/bin/bash #PBS -l select=5:ncpus=16:mpiprocs=16 #PBS -q qprod #PBS -N ANSYS-test #PBS -A XX-YY-ZZ #!
+Mail to user when job terminate or abort #PBS -m ae #!change the working directory (default is home directory) #cd <working directory> (working directory must exists) WORK_DIR="/scratch/$USER/work" cd $WORK_DIR echo Running on host `hostname` echo Time is `date` echo Directory is `pwd` ml lsdyna /apps/engineering/lsdyna/lsdyna700s i=input.k

-Header of the PBS file (above) is common and description can be find on this site.
-SVS FEM recommends to utilize sources by keywords: nodes, ppn.
-These keywords allows to address directly the number of nodes (computers) and cores (ppn) which will be utilized in the job.
-Also the rest of code assumes such structure of allocated resources.
+The header of the PBS file (above) is common and the description can be found on this site.
+SVS FEM recommends utilizing sources by keywords: nodes, ppn.
+These keywords allow addressing directly the number of nodes (computers) and cores (ppn) utilized in the job.
+In addition, the rest of the code assumes such structure of allocated resources.

-Working directory has to be created before sending PBS job into the queue.
-Input file should be in working directory or full path to input file has to be specified.
-Input file has to be defined by common LS-DYNA .k file which is attached to the LS-DYNA solver via parameter i=
+A working directory has to be created before sending the PBS job into the queue.
+The input file should be in the working directory or a full path to input file has to be specified.
+The input file has to be defined by a common LS-DYNA .k file which is attached to the LS-DYNA solver via the